scientific-python/scientific-python.org/content/en/community/ecosystem-expectations.md

 On the other hand, small projects such as (insert something here) may just require a review or two and basic tests before your changes are merged.
 This is important to keep in mind when picking out a project to work on.

-Thanks for watching and "Welcome to the Scientific Python Community!"